 A man passes us on the trail with a stand up paddle board.
 I looked in surprise wondering where he’s going to find enough water to do that!
 The riverbed here in the Danube Nature Park is dry approximately 155 days of the year.
 As I stood there on the rocks with just little streams of water passing beneath my sandals, I thought about how this is the same body of water that large cruise ships and barges travel down throughout Europe.

 To see this for yourself, Park at the camping area of Nina’s Ess Art and follow the path past the camping area.
 The path goes along the Danube where sometimes you’ll see water, and sometimes you won’t.

 My next surprise was nearby – it was less scientific, and more jaw dropping as we entered the ‘Swabian Grand Canyon’ in Donaubergland.
 We wind our way up a mountain road full of hairpin turns, to a lookout point.
 I was stunned when I looked down 500 feet into the canyon and viewed the Young Danube from above; an entirely different angle to view this surprising river.

 A big smile forms across my face as I know that this is the Danube few tourists see.
-Not only did the Danube intrigue me with its scientific surprises, but it also grabbed me with its little known beauty in this region where the river begins its journey.
+Not only did the Danube intrigue me with its scientific surprises and facts, but it also grabbed me with its little known beauty in this region where the river begins its journey.